LEARN JAPANESE WITH PIMSLEUR

 Hostel Hostels – There are some similar to capsule hotels with several beds on a single floor, but there are simple hostels with around 5 to 15 beds in a single room with plenty of space to socialize with roommates.
 You can find daily rates from 10 USD.

-HomeStay - Stay with native Japanese people in a large exchange that usually costs around 90 reais a day or 600 reais a week.
-Couchsurfing – On this site you can socialize and find people who can provide you with free hosting.
+HomeStay - Stay with native Japanese hosts in a large exchange cultural that usually costs around 90 reais per night or 600 reais per week.
+Couchsurfing - On this site, you can socialize and find people who can provide free accommodation for you.

 Capsulas Hotels – Despite the limited size and the shared location, the capsules are well reserved and modern and provide a comfortable experience.
 Some capsule hotels even have a public bath or hot spring and various forms of entertainment.
 Daily rates can be found above 10 USD.